apache/directory-fortress-core/README-QUICKSTART-APACHEDS.md

  mvn -Dtest=FortressJUnitTest test
  ```

- Tests that all of the APIs and security functions work on your LDAP server.
+ *Tests the APIs against your LDAP server.*

 3. Verify the tests worked: